casualwriter/casualwriter.github.io/powerchrome/get-started.md

 logPass =
 ~~~

-All setting can be configurated by javascript API.
+All setting can be reconfigured by JavaScript API.
 It is recommended use `powerchrome.ini` in development
-environment, and use javascript to config application in production.
+environment, and use JavaScript to configure application in production.

 ### Encrypt sensitive information

 `secret-string` is an encrypted string leading with '@'.
 The string could be used for the following sensitive
-paramaters in `commandline` or `powerchrome.ini`.
+paymasters in command-line or `powerchrome.ini`.

-for example, use secret-string for startup url in command line.
+for example, use "secret-string" for startup URL in command line.

 ~~~
 powerchrome.exe /app=@fmdmnmeqlqdqargpdqmpjtduftkpfppobpmp